vitorm04/docs.pt-br/docs/framework/unmanaged-api/profiling/icorprofilerinfo-gethandlefromthread-method.md

 ms.locfileid: "74439057"
 ---
 # <a name="icorprofilerinfogethandlefromthread-method"></a>Método ICorProfilerInfo::GetHandleFromThread
-Maps the ID of a thread to a Win32 thread handle.
+Mapeia a ID de um thread para um identificador de thread do Win32.

 ## <a name="syntax"></a>Sintaxe